 A Coral Springs Police officer radios that Cruz was “…last seen in the three-story building, north parking lot.”

-Assistant Principal Jeff Morford and school security officer Greenleaf start to review video footage of Building 12 to determine what happened, but they don’t realize the tape is on a 20-minute delay.
+Assistant Principal Jeff Morford and school security officer Greenleaf start to review video footage of Building 12 to determine what happened.
+What they don’t realize is that the tape they are watching is on a 20-minute delay and the shooting is over.

-Morford relays information about Cruz's whereabouts to Peterson, who has been out and away from the building for about 45 minutes.
+Morford relays information about Cruz's whereabouts to Peterson, who has been out and away from the building.

-Cruz joins a large group of students who were fleeing west toward Westglades Middle School.
+Cruz joins a large group of students who were running west toward Westglades Middle School.

-Students are exiting the school as the search for Cruz continues.
+Students are running from school grounds as the search for Cruz continues in Building.

 Cruz walks through the Walmart parking lot near the school.

-Offices say Cruz was last seen on the second floor of Building 12.
+Officers are told Cruz was last seen on the second floor of Building 12.
+They continue to slowly move through the building.

 Cruz enters the Subway restaurant inside of Walmart and orders a drink.

-Offices make it to the second floor of Building 12 in their search for Cruz, thinking he still may be holed-up in the school.
+Officers make it to the second floor of Building 12 in their search for Cruz, thinking he is holed-up in the school.

 Cruz leaves Walmart.

-Sheriff’s deputies say Cruz has moved to the third floor of Building 12.
-During the next six minutes, law enforcement tries to review the video of the attack.
+Sheriff’s deputies are told Cruz has moved to the third floor of Building 12.
+During the next six minutes, law enforcement officers review the video of the attack to try to figure out if the video is showing what is going on in real-time.

 Cruz enters a McDonald’s restaurant near the school and sits down with John Wilford.
 Wilford’s sister was one of those injured in the shooting.

-Cruz leaves McDonald’s and walks south about the same time law enforcement authorities realize that Cruz fled Building 12 about 20 minutes earlier.
+Cruz leaves McDonald’s and walks south about the same time law enforcement authorities realize that Cruz fled Building 12 some 20 minutes earlier.

 Fifteen of those shot on the first floor are still alive and are removed from Building 12.
 Two will die from their injuries.